lRoMYl/reddit/README.md

 - The ViewModel also allow dependency injection of the repository to perform the testing in isolation

 ### MVVM view binding
-- Box implemention that accept a generic associatedType
+- Boxing implemention, a Box class that is initialize using a generic associatedType value
-- Box will also include a closure callback parameter which can be set using the bind method, which can be used to update the desired UI element when changes occur
+- Box include a bind method that accept a closure parameter, which can be used to update the desired UI element when changes occur to the value
+- ViewModel is implemented using three procotols, typically ViewModelOutputs, ViewModelInputs, and lastly ViewModelType which combine ViewModelOutputs and ViewModelInputs and expose it as a inputs and outputs variable.
+- By Using the ViewModelType, there is a clear differentiation when accessing the viewModel properties.
+E.g. viewModel.inputs.didTapAdd() which represent input from the ViewController and viewModel.outputs.title which represent value that will changed and can be subscribed to update the view using the closure.